trofima/clean-architecture-playground/presentation.md

 _**Where is a framework (react, angular, vue etc)? - It is outside.**_
 <br>The framework related code is hard to test, so you should not couple your business and application logic to it.
-Adapters (gateways) implement integrations to the framework's subsystems like rendering, routing etc.
+Adapters implement integrations to the framework's subsystems like rendering, routing etc.
 Depending on the framework views contain markup and bind controllers to input events.
 "Dirty class (function)" wires everything together.